100 Notable alumni of

 -

 Dave Eggers is an American writer, editor, and publisher.
-He is best known for his 2000 memoir, A Heartbreaking Work of Staggering Genius, which became a bestseller and was a finalist for the Pulitzer Prize for General Nonfiction.
-Eggers is also the founder of several notable literary and philanthropic ventures, including the literary journal Timothy McSweeney's Quarterly Concern, the literacy project 826 Valencia, and the human rights nonprofit Voice of Witness.
+His 2000 memoir, A Heartbreaking Work of Staggering Genius, became a bestseller and was a finalist for the Pulitzer Prize for General Nonfiction.
+Eggers is also the founder of several literary and philanthropic ventures, including the literary journal Timothy McSweeney's Quarterly Concern, the literacy project 826 Valencia, and the human rights non-profit organisation Voice of Witness.
 Additionally, he founded ScholarMatch, a program that connects donors with students needing funds for college tuition.
-His writing has appeared in numerous prestigious publications, including The New Yorker, Esquire, and The New York Times Magazine.
+His writing has appeared in publications including The New Yorker, Esquire, and The New York Times Magazine.

 -